2008 CALIFORNIA BILL INFORMATION

 Fines fund local s/n fund for free/low cost s/n for low income,

 outreach, enforcement.
-Permit fee set locally, only as "reasonably
+Permit fee set locally, only as

-responsible for enforcement.
+AC is responsible for enforcement.

 MOCK-UP OF APRIL 9TH AMENDMENTS